Closet Factory logo

 What Is Closet Factory?

-Closet Factory is a franchise in the Home & Commercial Services category that markets, designs, manufactures, constructs, installs, repairs and services custom closets and storage systems and sells related products under the Closet Factory Marks.
-The operational model is brick-and-mortar retail outlets, consistent with predecessor operations that currently operate six retail outlets under the franchisor's standards.
-It serves a mix of customers - builders, residential and commercial clients, and interior decorators (B2C and B2B) - and the core service bundle is the end-to-end provision of custom closets and storage systems (marketing, design, manufacture, construction, installation, repair and related product sales).
+Closet Factory is a franchise in the Home & Commercial Services category that markets, designs, manufactures, constructs, installs, repairs, and services custom closets and storage systems.
+Franchisees sell related products and services under the Closet Factory marks and target a mix of customers, including builders, residential and commercial clients, and interior decorators.

 Closet Factory Franchise: Pros and Cons